A Biography, 2014.

 In today’s fast-paced world time is precious.
 Some bands deserve your time, and this is one of them.
-Duologue are the antithesis of pop music’s current disposable cultural impasse.
-Their debut album is an immersive experience intended to be absorbed and cherished with repeated listens, not to be heard once on laptop speakers and disregarded.
-Much like a great novel, this one is hard to put down and will stay with you forever.
+Duologue is the antithesis of pop music’s disposable cultural impasse.
+Their second studio album, Never Get Lost, is an immersive experience intended to be absorbed and cherished with repeated listens, not to be heard once on laptop speakers and disregarded.
+Much like a great novel, this one is hard to put down and will stay with you long after its finished.

 What makes the band so compelling is that they are just that, a band.
 Refusing to rely too heavily on programmed elements, each layer comes to life in the live arena.
 “We wanted to have moments where we can strip it down to the bare essentials, really intimate moments, and then to build up to these epic electronic parts too.
 It needs to feel like a real journey,” says Tim.

-Due for release in January, this record is the culmination of a journey, yet it’s just the beginning of one too for an intelligent group of musicians intent on longevity.
-Such experimentation, bold self-belief, skillful songwriting, and unique fusing of musical genres are incredibly rare, and this is only the first album…
+Due for release on 8th September 2014, this record is the culmination of a multi-border journey yet it’s just the beginning of one too, for an intelligent group of musicians intent on longevity.
+Such experimentation, bold self-belief, skillful songwriting, and unique fusing of musical genres are incredibly rare.

 Tim Digby-Bell (Vocals), Toby Leeming (Live programming & beats), Seb Dilleyston (Violin), Toby Lee (guitars), Ross Stone (Bass).